Our free membership, business.com+, takes the pain out of choosing new business services.

 The ideal contribution percentage for your business will depend on your industry, the size of your company and the types of health insurance benefits you offer.
 Consider researching contribution rates in your geographic region and for your type of business, and comparing those with what you can provide while remaining profitable.

-Sean Peek and Katharine Paljug contributed to this article.
+Julianna Lopez and Sean Peek contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?